 - Ignoring the targeted coworker or acting distracted during conversations.

 - Purposely excluding the targeted person on important communication about changes or deadlines and later pretending it was an innocent mistake.

 - Making comments with the goal of making others feel guilty for having something they don’t.

-- Using phrases like “Whatever,” or “It’s fine” and shutting down communication immediately, when it is clear that they’re not happy with a situation.
+- Using phrases like “Whatever” or “It’s fine” and shutting down communication immediately when they’re unhappy with a situation.

 Once you’re confident that you’re dealing with passive aggressive behavior it’s very important to address it as soon as possible.

 Addressing the matter directly is vital without making matters worse.

 Because the offender feels hostile, unheard, and emotionally charged, taking actions to diffuse this, rather than heighten it, is the key to creating a more productive work environment.